nickprender12/nickprender12/README.md

 - Hi, I’m Nick.
-I'm a software developer with a focus in React and node.js.
+I'm a software developer with React and node.js.
 - 📫 You can reach me at <a href="mailto:nickprender@gmail.com">`nickprender@gmail.com`</a>

 <!---